 I could have given up every time I came across an obstacle during the eight months I’ve had my biz, but I didn’t -and I’m so glad I just kept on going.
 I’m the happiest I’ve ever been since the launch and that’s because I’ve had to learn to roll with the punches.

 It has been challenging at times, but getting through the challenges has made me even stronger.
 It’s like our gal Elle Woods said: you must always believe in yourself, otherwise you’ll never achieve your dreams.
 And you know what?
 She’s so right.

 I’m now adamant that I’m not going to give someone 100% if they’re only going to give me 50% back.
-I’m a very kind and generous person, who would do anything for her friends, and the sad thing is that some people like to take advantage of that.
+I’m a very kind and generous person who would do anything for her friends, and the sad thing is that some people like to take advantage of that.

-6. Don’t dwell on the negative.
+6. Don’t Dwell on the Negative

-7. Everybody is human.
+7. Everybody is Human

-Sometimes it’s easy to forget that everybody is human at the end of the day (including myself!)
+Life lessons for dummies: Sometimes it’s easy to forget that everybody is human at the end of the day (including myself!)
 I can’t do the impossible, and nor can my loved ones, so I shouldn’t expect so much of people all the time.

 I’ve definitely learned to be more accepting of situations in 2017.
 People often have a reason of acting the way that they do, and emotions influence behaviour, so it’s hard to judge someone unless you know the full extent of what’s going on in their life.

 We all make mistakes and struggle to get things right all the time.
 It’s a part of life.
 Sometimes you just have to forgive, forget, and move on.
+Am I right?

-8. I’m stronger than I realise.
+8. I’m Stronger Than I Realise

 Luckily, everything came back clear, but something like that sure does put life in perspective.
 Faced with adversity, you can either choose to fight or flight.
 I chose to fight, and it made me realise how much of a tough cookie I actually am.